PerfectFit-project/virtual_coach_human_inv/README.md

 This project uses an [SQLTrackerStore](https://rasa.com/docs/rasa/tracker-stores/) to store the conversation history in a database:
    - The database is persistent because of the "volumes" we specified in docker-compose.yml for postgres.
 Read more about this [here](https://medium.com/codex/how-to-persist-and-backup-data-of-a-postgresql-docker-container-9fe269ff4334).
       - So you can run `docker-compose down --volumes` and `docker-compose up --build` and the database content is still there.
-Check for yourself using DBeaver.
 	  - To delete the database content, just remove the "data"-folder on your Google Compute Engine instance.

 The project further uses an mysql database to store specific data from the conversations:
    - The database is also persistent.
-The folder "data_mysql" is used for this, as set up in docker-compose.yml.
+The folder "data_mysql" is used for this, as set up in `docker-compose.yml`.
    - To delete the database content, just delete the folder "data_mysql" on your Google Compute Engine instance.
    - There are two tables:
       - sessiondata: stores data from the sessions that we want to save (e.g., mood, experience with previous activity).